Before jumping into the design of your hardware product, make sure you ask yourself these 5 questions:

-- In-house: Project management and most of the product development execution is accomplished with your own people.
+- In-house: Project management and most of the product development execution is accomplished with your own staff.
+Common with larger companies.

-- Outsource: An external partner is engaged to design your product, manage the process, and source and coordinate the work of additional subcontractors and suppliers.
+- Outsource: An external partner is engaged to design your product, manage riskier parts ofthe process, and source and coordinate the work of additional subcontractors and suppliers.
 Your people provide business oversight, identify requirements, and contribute feedback to the project.

 - Hybrid: In some cases, it may make sense to manage the project in-house, coordinating the work of a design firm and one or more suppliers.
 Some products, such as system products that interact with smartphone apps and the cloud (IoT solutions), may require the management and coordination of research, design, engineering and production suppliers by the business team as many choices in product direction have major impacts on the final customer solution.

 3. How will you validate your product design?

 Conversely, even if the development project is on-time, on-budget, and on-spec., the effort is wasted if sales fall flat.
-Consequently, it is crucial that throughout the product development process you seek validation of market demand, your value proposition, and your product’s feature set and design.
-Fortunately, you have many tools at your disposal.
+It is crucial that throughout the product development process you seek validation of market demand, your value proposition, and your product’s feature set and design.
+Fortunately, you have many quantitative and qualitative assessment tools at your disposal.

 The main strategies include:

 - Low-volume tooling: Production tooling and setup are major investments for hardware products.
-One option is to build less-expensive, short-life tooling for a low-volume production run of your product to support a market test.
+One option is to build less-expensive, short-life tooling for a low-volume production run of your product to support a market beta trial user test.

-- Full production:Your cost model may suggest that you proceed directly to high-volume tooling and a full scale production run.
+- Full production:Your cost model may suggest that you proceed directly to high-volume tooling and a full-scale production run.
 Hopefully you have received strong prior validation using early stage prototypes to confirm your product will hit the mark.
 This path is the most common approach to lowest capital costs (avoiding the expensive low volume tooling time lost and tool costs).

 4. What is your business model for acquiring customers and how will it impact your design?

-That expands your range of possible business models (each with specific product feature requirements) and you need to consider your customer-facing services and hardware purchase model:
+That expands your range of possible business relationships and revenue models (each with specific product feature requirements) and you need to consider your customer-facing services and hardware purchase model: